longyarnz/longyarnz.github.io/README.md

 ```
 At the completion of the request, the server returns the token and a patched json object.

 * __"http://localhost:3000/api/getThumbnail"__: This endpoint takes a JSON object as its input.
-The JSON object must have valid <url>url</url> to an image stored on a remote server, and token properties and values, which must be string data type.
+The JSON object must have valid <url>url</url> to an image stored on a remote server.
 The token received from the response of the __Login API__ must be embedded into the header of this request else the request will fail with a 403 status.
 #### Request payload
 ```js
   {